-I. 1.
-It is certain that it is the parents' great duty to bring up their children in the nurture and admonition of the Lord.

-2. It is certain that God liath appointed this to be the means of their actual knowledge, faith, and holiness^a.

-3. And God doth not appoint such means unnecessarily or in vain: nor may we ordinarily expect his grace but in the use of the means of grace, which he hath appointed us to use.

-4. It is certain that God's receiving the children of the faithful is an act of God's love to the parents as well as the children, and promised as a part of his blessing on themselves.

-5. It is certain that these parents hold their own mercies upon the condition of their own continued fidelity : and (let their apostacy be on other reasons never so impossible, or not future, yet) the promise of continuance and consum-
+- I. 1.
+It is certain that it is the parents' great duty to bring up their children in the nurture and admonition of the Lord. - 2.
+It is certain that God hath appointed this to be the means of their actual knowledge, faith, and holiness. - 3.
+And God doth not appoint such means unnecessarily or in vain: nor may we ordinarily expect his grace but in the use of the means of grace, which he hath appointed us to use. - 4.
+It is certain that God's receiving the children of the faithful is an act of God's love to the parents as well as the children, and promised as a part of his blessing on themselves. - 5.
+It is certain that these parents hold their own mercies upon the condition of their own continued fidelity: and (let their apostacy be on other reasons never so impossible, or not future, yet) the promise of continuance and consummation of the personal felicity of the greatest saint on earth, is still conditional, upon the condition of his persevering fidelity.